 Preheat oven to 350ºF.
-Prepare two 9" round cake pans by spraying with a non-stick cooking spray; set aside.
+Prepare three 9" round cake pans by spraying with a non-stick cooking spray and lining with parchment rounds; set aside.

 In a mixing bowl, whisk together flour, sugar, cocoa powder, baking powder, baking soda, and salt.
 Using an electric mixer, beat in buttermilk, oil, eggs, and vanilla extract.
 Mix until all ingredients are blended.
 Slowly add in hot water and beat until all ingredients are completely incorporated.

 Pour cake batter evenly into prepared cake pans.
-Bake for 30-35 minutes or until a toothpick inserted comes out clean.
+Bake for 30-35 minutes or until a toothpick inserted comes out clean with few crumbs.
 Transfer to a wire rack and allow to cool completely.